 In Year 8 students study in a similar format to Year 7, however their learning is built upon even further.
-Year 8 students also commence the year with PE baseline testing in the same four tests mentioned above.
+Year 8 students also commence the year with PE baseline testing in the same four tests mentioned above, however in Year 8 a platinum score is also available for students to strive towards.
 Students are organised into co-educational classes and set by ability.
 Our 'developing' set supports students to enable further progress in learning core skills required in the range of activities we offer.
-Whilst, our 'securing' set stretches and challenges students with more advanced skills and the concept of tactical awareness.
+Whilst, our 'performance' set stretches and challenges students with more advanced skills and the concept of tactical awareness.